flybywiresim/docs/docs/simbridge/troubleshooting.md

     netstat -aon | findstr 8380
     ```

-    If the corresponding port is already in use the output should be similar to this:
+    If the corresponding port is already in use, the output should be similar to this:
     ``` cmd title="Output"
       TCP    0.0.0.0:8380       0.0.0.0:0              LISTENING       4
       TCP    [::]:8380          [::]:0                 LISTENING       4
       ...
     ```

-If the port is indeed already occupied then you need to change the default port in [SimBridge Configuration](install-configure/configuration.md#server-settings).
+If the port is indeed already occupied, then you need to change the default port in [SimBridge Configuration](install-configure/configuration.md#server-settings).

 You also need to change the port in the [flyPad EFB Sim options page](../fbw-a32nx/feature-guides/flypados3/settings.md#sim-options).

-Of course now the firewall might need to be opened for this new port.
+Of course now the firewall might have to be opened for this new port.

 ## simbridge.local (mDNS)

 !!! danger "Disclaimer"
-    Changing Windows settings, especially security settings like the firewall comes with certain risks.
+    Changing Windows settings, especially security settings like the firewall, comes with certain risks.
 Please do not change these settings if you are not comfortable doing so.
 FlyByWire Simulations does not take any responsibility for any issues caused by your changes to Windows or security settings.

-Once you have made sure that SimBridge's remote display is accessible via the IP address, it is possible that your firewall is blocking mDNS packets preventing you from accessing it via `simbridge.local`.
+Once you have made sure that SimBridge's remote display is accessible via the IP address, it is possible that your firewall is blocking mDNS packets, preventing you from accessing it via `simbridge.local`.

 To test and confirm this, turn off your firewall and try again to reach `simbridge.local` via your browser.
 If you can now access your MCDU from your browser, you have confirmed that it is indeed the firewall that blocks this access.